leonn00albert/slack-team-chess/README.md

 Daily Team Chess
 =================

-App for slack create with Bolt.js
+App for slack created with Bolt.js

 1. add the #daily-team-chess bot to your desired channel